-If you’re reading this, it’s more than likely because you’re curious, intrigued, or maybe even confused about veganism.
+If you’re reading this, it’s more than likely because you’re curious, intrigued by, or maybe even confused about veganism.
 Perhaps you’re looking to communicate with someone who is.
 Whatever the reason, here’s an adaptation and slight extension of a letter I recently sent someone who was interested in my ideas and perspective regarding veganism:

 First of all, thank you so much for inquiring and being open.
 Open minds are truly the ones that will change the world!
 It’s not that I don’t like talking about veganism, but, rather, it can be a difficult subject to approach.
-Most of the general population isn’t readily open to dietary and moral change, but I believe that most people already agree with the ideas that veganism promotes (to name a few): increasing compassion, creating a world where less harm is perpetrated, protecting the vulnerable, and respecting the planet and its inhabitants.
+Most of the general population isn’t readily open to dietary and moral change, but I believe that most people already agree with the ideas that veganism promotes (to name a few): extending compassion, creating a world where less harm is perpetrated, protecting the vulnerable, and respecting the planet and its inhabitants.
 Saying this, I am thrilled that you asked, and I am excited to tell you some of what I know.
 Some of what I say in this letter may be uncomfortable and that’s okay.
 Growth and needed change do not occur without going outside of and stretching our comfort zone.

 There are three pillars of veganism—animal rights, health, and the environment.
 People “go vegan” for a multitude of reasons, and I think it is important to remember that it is a process.
 There are many ways to go about making the change to a more compassionate diet and lifestyle, and people label themselves differently on their journey.
 Whether plant-based, vegan, or vegetarian, we should worry less about what we call ourselves and more about what we do ourselves.
 (I talk more about these labels in my blog post “What’s the Difference?”)
 This process differs for everyone, but it is also the same in some ways.
 This shared experience allows for those who have made a connection to relate to each other as we progress.
 Colleen Patrick-Goudreau is a speaker, animal advocate, author, podcaster, and a huge influence in my own awakening process; she speaks of these stages we may go through when we stop eating animals here.

 Some people view veganism exclusively as a diet, but it’s much more than that.
 Veganism is a lifestyle, not a dogma or a set of rules.
 When advocating for this way of life, I tend to focus on what we can do by speaking up, empowering ourselves and others, aligning our thoughts and actions, making this world a better place, and making healthier decisions and less about what we shouldn’t do—eat, abuse, or use animals for our entertainment or needs.
 (Of course, I speak on this quite often, as it is important, but I don’t like to fuel people’s perceived limitedness of veganism.)
-Notice, I didn’t write the word can’t.
+Notice, I didn’t write “can’t do.”
 We absolutely can do with animals what we please, but just because we can doesn’t mean we should.
 It is a choice after all.
 It’s not a personal choice as some might say because personal choices don’t affect others; consuming and exploiting animals most definitely affects someone—the animals themselves.
 As humans, especially in parts of the world where we have access to fresh produce, long-term scientific data, modern medicine and technology, and even vegan options at places like White Castle, we have the ability to make compassionate choices when we can.
 This doesn’t mean we are superior even though we distance ourselves as so.
 We are animals ourselves; in fact, we share 96% of our DNA with chimpanzees!
 How convenient is it that we believe we are superior?
 We develop that criteria; we are the judges and the jury in that decision.
 Yet, we fall behind on many different aspects of physiology when compared to the strength, agility, and resilience of other species.
 Either way, we are in this world together.
 Non-human animals aren’t in this world for us; they’re here with us.